If you want to find more time to write, you first have to review all of the activities you do each day so that you can plan better.

 The benefits of having 30 extra minutes a day are particularly clear when you look at what you could potentially complete over a five-day period.

-- Day 1, 30 minutes: Brainstorm article topics
+- Day 1, 30 minutes: Brainstorm blog post ideas

 - Day 2, 30 minutes: Outline one of the article topics